VirtualAlllocEx/Direct-Syscalls-A-journey-from-high-to-low/README.md

 More details in my related blog post https://redops.at/en/blog/direct-syscalls-a-journey-from-high-to-low

 # **Disclaimer**
 The content and all code examples in this article are for research purposes only and must not be used in an unethical context!
 The code used is not new and I make no claim to it.
-Most of the code comes, as so often, from the **ired.team, thank you @spotheplanet for your brilliant work and sharing it with us all!**
+Most of the code comes, as so often, from **ired.team, thank you @spotheplanet for your brilliant work and sharing it with us all!**
 For the syscall POCs, **Syswhispers2** was used, also thanks to **@Jackson_T** for providing this very helpful code.

 # **References**
 - https://sevrosecurity.com/2020/04/08/process-injection-part-1-createremotethread/
 - https://www.ired.team/offensive-security/code-injection-process-injection/process-injection
 - https://www.ired.team/offensive-security/code-injection-process-injection/loading-and-executing-shellcode-from-portable-executable-resources